spectrocloud/librarium/docs/docs-content/clusters/edge/edgeforge-workflow/palette-canvos/build-artifacts.md

 ---

-Palette's Edge solution supports creating Edge artifacts for edge devices deployed in a low internet bandwidth environment or an disconnected environment.
-An disconnected environment is a deployment site with no network access to a central Palette instance.
+Palette's Edge solution supports creating Edge artifacts for edge devices deployed in a low internet bandwidth environment or a disconnected environment.
+A disconnected environment is a deployment site with no network access to a Palette instance.
 Using a content bundle, you can build Edge artifacts for installation in such environments.

 A content bundle is an archive that includes the Operating System (OS) image, the Kubernetes distribution, the Network Container Interface (CNI), and all other dependencies specified in the cluster profiles you want to deploy to the Edge